 When installing Windows to a hard disk, if you forgot to create more volumes, all disk space will be used by C drive except some small reserved partitions.
 As we know, it is not a good idea to keep single C drive and put everything into it.
 Instead, you'd better create separate volumes for applications and personal files.
-Many people as if it's possible to shrink C drive in Windows 10 without reinstalling data and programs.
+Many people ask if it's possible to shrink C drive in Windows 10 without losing data and programs.
 The answer is yes.
-In this article I'll introduce how to shrink C drive in Windows 10 laptop/desktop/tablet with native Disk Management and free partition tool.
+To decrease C drive in Windows 10, you may either use inbuilt Disk Management or disk partition software.
+This article introduces how to shrink C drive in Windows 10 computer with both kinds of tools.

-Shrink C drive with Windows 10 native Disk Management
+Shrink C drive in Windows 10 with native Disk Management

 The same with Windows 7/8, Windows 10 build-in Disk Management tool has Shrink Volume function.
-It can decrease C drive and data partition without losing data (not 100%) and on the fly.
+It can decrease C drive and data partition without losing data (not 100%) and even without rebooting computer.
 However, it can only shrink NTFS partition, there are more shortages and I'll explain in next section.

-How to shrink C drive in Windows 10 with Disk Management tool:
+How to shrink C drive in Windows 10 via Disk Management tool:

 Step 1: Press Windows and R together and then click Disk Management in the list.